IMPRINT & DATA PRIVACY

 If you contact us with questions of any kind by e-mail or contact form, give us your voluntary consent for the purpose of contacting us.
 A valid email address is required for this.
 This is used to assign the request and then answer it.
 The specification of further data is optional.

-If, in individual cases, it should also be necessary to pass on personal data, we ask for your express consent beforehand.
+If, in individual cases, it should also be necessary to pass on personal data, we ask for your consent beforehand.

 Healthcare Professional Map and List